1. Firewalls

 What is a Load Balancer?

-- Cost-effective but depends on server capacity.
+- Software Load Balancer: Installed on servers; affordable but depends on server power.

 Load Balancing Algorithms

-- Sends traffic to the server with the fewest active connections.
+Least Connections | Sends traffic to the server with the fewest connections | Better load distribution |

 Types of Load Balancing